Pumpkin Pecan Biscotti

 Once fully cooled, you may drizzle melted dark chocolate over the biscotti.
 Store cookies in an airtight container.

 -*Making your own vegan drizzling chocolate is easy (recipe here).
-Otherwise if melting store-bought chocolate, chop into pieces, then use a double broiler method (or a heat-proof bowl over a pot) to gently melt the chocolate on low heat.
+Otherwise if melting store-bought chocolate, chop into pieces, then use a double boiler method (or a heat-proof bowl over a pot) to gently melt the chocolate on low heat.